alinex/node-config/README.md

       // may get an error if values already loaded
     });

-But if the configuration for anyclass is only a subgroup of a bigger config file you have to wrap the call in an additional function:
+But if the configuration for AnyClass is only a subgroup of a bigger configuration file you have to wrap the call in an additional function:

     // the wrapper function